Last updated

 If you need to calculate the price on client app side use Decimal.js library.
 Currently, there are two places in the template where prices are calculated:

-Second, filtering by price becomes problematic.
-The price filtering is based on the amount only and does not take the currency into account.
+Price filtering is based on amount only and does not take the currency into account.
 This can lead into problems if you want to compare prices.
-You might, for example, have dollars and yens in the same marketplace.
-One USD is 110 Yen, so the default price filtering will not easily find equally priced items if they are in different currencies.
+You might have dollars and yens in the same marketplace.
+One USD is 110 JPY, so the default price filtering will not easily find equally priced items if they are in different currencies.